 Recent analyses of extreme events generally support the AR4 and SREX conclusions (see TFE.9 and in particular TFE.9, Table 1, for a synthesis).
-It is very likely that the number of cold days and nights has decreased and the number of warm days and nights has increased on the global scale between 1951 and 2010.
-Globally, there is medium confidence that the length and frequency of warm spells, including heat waves, has increased since the middle of the 20th century, mostly owing to lack of data or studies in Africa and South America.
-However, it is likely that heat wave frequency has increased over this period in large parts of Europe, Asia and Australia. {2.6.1; Tables 2.12, 2.13}
+It is very likely that the number of cold days and nights has decreased and the number of warm days and nights has increased on the global scale between 1951 and

+2010.
+Globally, there is medium confidence that the length and frequency of warm spells, including heat waves, has increased since the middle of the 20th century mostly due to lack of data or studies in Africa and South America.
+However it is likely that heat wave frequency has increased over this period in large parts of Europe, Asia, and Australia. {2.6.1; Table 2.12, 2.13}

-It is likely that since about 1950 the number of heavy precipitation events over land has increased in more regions than it has decreased.
-Confidence is highest for North America and Europe where there have been likely increases in either the frequency or intensity of heavy precipitation with some seasonal and regional variations.
-It is very likely that there have been trends towards heavier precipitation events in central North America. {2.6.2; Table 2.13}
+It is likely that since 1950 the number of heavy precipitation events over land has increased in more regions than it has decreased.
+Regional trends vary but confidence is high for North America with very likely trends towards heavier precipitation events. {2.6.2; Table 2.13}